CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Do you see the issue now?
 An incorrect assumption about the range of the random seed led to one (on PS2) or two (on PC/Xbox) cases being unreachable.
-In SilentPatch, the ranges have been rescaled for the real range of the random seed, so now drivers may either ignore the bullets, or flee on foot, for the first time.
+In SilentPatch, the ranges have been rescaled for the real range of the random seed, so now drivers may either ignore the bullets or flee on foot, for the first time.

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/10_gta3_N8FrQFphLN.jpg" thumbnail="auto" %}